6.2 Biochemical Structural Aspects of Lignocellulosic Biomass

-To begin this part of Lesson 6, review the Biomass Carbohydrate Tutorial in Lesson 5.2.
+To begin this part of Lesson 6, review the Biomass Carbohydrate Tutorial from the previous lesson.
 It will be important to remember all of the terminology for carbohydrates.

 So, at this point, we’ve talked a bit about what lignocellulosic biomass is composed of, what various carbohydrates are chemically, and how to pretreat various biomass sources.
 Now, we will discuss the use of enzymes in biomass conversion, particularly in cellulose conversion.
 I’ll first introduce you to cellulases, and then we'll look at a model of enzymatic hydrolysis of cellulose, and enzymes for hemicellulose and lignin.